Skip section navigation

 To make an appointment,

-After Steve's heart attack, he continuted his heart care at Allina Medical Clinic in Northfield and Faribault.
+After Steve's heart attack, he continued his heart care at Allina Health clinics in Northfield and Faribault.

 These cardiologists from Minneapolis Heart Institute® bring heart health care to Northfield area residents.